Uniswap/docs/versioned_docs/version-V1/guides/05-iframe-integration.md

 />
 ```

 You can customize the selected page, selected custom tokens and more using URL query parameters.
-See <Link to='/docs/v1/frontend-integration/custom-linking'>Custom Linking</Link>.
+See [Custom Linking](custom-linking).